Date: August 2, 2022

 Mount King George is one of the few 11,000ers in the area and while it's about 30km away, it still can't be missed!

-Bonus points if you can spot Kaitlyn 😉! (hint: yellow jacket, almost dead-center of frame.)
+Bonus points if you can spot Kaitlyn 😉!
+(Hint: yellow jacket, almost dead-center of frame.)

 Looking east towards the front range and the distant prairies.
+Ripsaw, "Garriochmill", Glasgow, Cornwall, Outlaw, "Janelea", and Tombstone (L to R).

 Mount Lawson and Inflexible form a long ridge across Highway 40, with a collection of prominent peaks (French, Prairie Lookout, Murray, Birdwood, and Assiniboine), rising in the distance.